Zapier vs Make 2026: Full Strategy & Real Cost Breakdown for Business Operators

 ② Learning Overhead (Make)

 Make has a genuine learning curve.
-Based on our testing, someone without a technical background requires an average of 6–10 hours to become truly productive with Make.
-This is a time cost that must be factored in, especially if you are relying on non-technical staff to manage your automation.
+G2’s independent evaluation documents that Make requires more time to learn than Zapier, particularly for non-technical users.
+Based on community-reported benchmarks and independent practitioner experience, someone without a technical background typically requires 6–10 hours to become genuinely productive with Make’s visual canvas and module system [1][3].
+This is a time cost that must appear in your ROI calculation, especially if multiple team members need to manage your automation.

 ③ Workflow Redundancy (Both Platforms)